↑

 • Garnish: pinch of Za’atar seasoning, Aleppo pepper, and parsley

-With the ingredients and brands I used, the approximate totals for protein, fiber, and calories are:
+With the brands I used, approximate totals are 26 grams of protein, 7 grams of fiber, and 400 calories.

 Cottage Cheese Toast With Scallion Eggs And Crispy Shallots